pratyushk97/ihc/README.md

   2. Use Enzyme to test changing state within components (example included in above link)
   3. Stub methods (such as database calls) with Sinon: http://sinonjs.org/

+##### 8. install the app on an emulator/device

+  0. If on an emulator, first go to Settings->Apps->Browser->Permissions, and enable Storage

+  1. Download the .apk file from the Google Drive from your device (i.e. through the browser).

+  2. Go to Settings->Security->Unknown Sources, and enable installation of apps from unknown sources.
+(Probably want to turn this back off after installation is successful).

+  3. Go to the Downloads file on the device and click on the .apk file

 ==========================================